-At the end of each compliance period (generally three years),70 emitters must provide the government with a number of emission allowances71 equivalent to their GHG emissions for the years of the compliance period.
+At the end of each compliance period (generally three years),72 emitters must provide the government with a number of emission allowances73 equivalent to their GHG emissions for the years of the compliance period.
 To acquire emission allowances, emitters may:

-- Participate in auctions of emission units organized by the government.
-Up to four auctions may be held each year.
-All income from these sales for units sold by the Québec government is paid into the Electrification and Climate Change Fund, in accordance with the Environment Quality Act; - Purchase emission rights (emission units or offset credits) held by another entity that is a registrant with the cap-and-trade system; - Purchase offset emission credits that were issued to enterprises or persons that have executed GHG emission reduction projects, in accordance with the requirements of the protocols set out in the regulations;72 - Participate in a government reserve sale, which can be held up to four times a year, to purchase emission units at set prices.73
+- Participate in auctions of emission units organized by the government four times a year.
+All income from these sales for units sold by the Québec government is paid into the Electrification and Climate Change Fund, in accordance with the Environment Quality Act; - Purchase emission rights (emission units or offset credits) held by another entity that is a market participant; - Purchase offset emission credits that were issued to enterprises or persons that have executed GHG emission reduction projects, in accordance with the requirements of the protocols set out in the regulations;74 - Participate in a government reserve sale, which can be held up to four times a year, to purchase emission units at set prices.75